Local Government Reorganisation in Suffolk

 The full business case was published in September 2025, following engagement with residents, town and parish councils, businesses and local organisations.

 While the information in the full business case is important, we know it's a big ask to read through over 300 pages.
-That's why we have published various summaries for differing audiences that breaks down the document and highlights the key information you need to be aware of.
+That's why we published various summaries for differing audiences that breaks down the document and highlights the key information you need to be aware of.

 Prior to the development of the One Suffolk business case, Suffolk County Council’s cabinet approved an interim plan for local government reorganisation in Suffolk, which sets out the significant benefits of scrapping Suffolk’s six councils and replacing them with just one new authority.